-Per the original Traffic Study and the updated Trip Generation Reports (at Schedule "F" attached hereto), the fee for Phase 2 townhomes is \$84,000.00.
-This fee must be paid prior to any building permits being issued for the project.
+- 3. The Developer shall pay the East River Road Corridor SEQR Mitigation Fees for all Phases of the project.
+Per the Town Board Resolution #6-83/2021, the fee for Phase 1 apartments is \$124,800.
+Per the original Traffic Study and the updated Trip Generation Reports (at Schedule "E" attached hereto), the fee for Phase 2 townhomes is \$84,000.00.
+This fee must be paid prior to any building permits being issued for the project. - 4.

-- 4. Additional East River Road Corridor SEQR Mitigation Fees will be due for all future phases of the project.
-Such fees will be due prior to issuance of any building permits relative to each such future phase. - 5.
-The Developer has previously agreed to and has begun to and will continue to mitigate increased pedestrian and bicycle traffic in the area, including to route the southern end of the East River Road Multi-Modal Path project through their development and construct the path to the specifications of the Town, starting in the northwest corner of their northern parcel, Tax Parcel #174.02-1-43, and bringing the path south through the complex and back out to the southwest corner of that same parcel so as to join a crosswalk to the south and potentially west.
-In a later Industrial Phase, the developer has offered to and will continue this path through their southern parcel, Tax Parcel #174.04-1-21.1, to where their southern exit meets East River Road. - 6.
 The Developer will leave all current trees and screening vegetation around the properties at 32 and 33 Lehigh Station Road.
-Additional measures, such as berms and additional foliage, will further screen the residential properties from the new development, all as to be further detailed during site plan review. - 7.
-The Developer will observe all setbacks with regards to the existing properties, including the Transitional Buffers detailed in Town Code §295-60 (E). - 8.
-This Special Use Permit amends Special Use Permit #2021-017.
-Special Use Permit #2021-018 is unmodified by this Special Use Permit. - 9.
-Development of the proposal for Phase 2 and all remaining phases shall require Site Plan review by the Planning Board, including review pursuant to the mixed-use design guidelines at Section §295-34.5 of the Code. - 10.
-The developer shall provide any easements required by the Planning Board, as identified during Site Plan review, including potential cross-access easements between parts of the Property. - 11.
-The developer shall provide security, as per Section §295-34[N] of the Code. - 12.
-The Property will be treated as a single "composite" parcel for purposes of zoning, as set forth at Section §295-34[J] of the Code. - 13.
-The reduced parking proposed by the developer as part of the Concept Plan shall be subject to review and approval by the Planning Board, all in accordance with the Code at Section §295-34.5. - 14.
-The applicant has already or shall file a Protection Covenant as per the NY Department of Parks, Recreation and Historic Preservation, acceptable to the Town Engineer.
+Additional measures, such as berms and additional foliage, will further screen the residential properties from the new development, all as to be further detailed during site plan review. - 5.
+The Developer will observe all set-backs with regards to the existing properties, including the Transitional Buffers detailed in Town Code §295-60(E). - 6.
+Development of the proposal shall require Site Plan review by the Planning Board, including review pursuant to the mixed-use design guidelines at Section §295-34.5 of the Code. - 7.
+The developer shall provide any easements required by the Planning Board, as identified during Site Plan review, including potential cross-access easements between parts of the Property. - 8.
+The developer shall provide security, as per Section §295-34[N] of the Code.

+The reduced parking proposed by the developer as part of the Concept Plan shall be subject to review and approval by the Planning Board, all in accordance with the Code at Section §295-34.5.